-Also under this program, District staff will continue to monitor state and federal funding programs to determine applicability to the District's list of prospective projects.
+Under this program, District staff will continue to monitor state and federal funding programs to determine applicability to the District's list of prospective projects.
 In the coming year, the District will continue participation in Integrated Regional Water Management Planning ("IRWMP") for Greater Los Angeles County.
-Collaborative development of the region's IRWM plan is a requirement for entities to secure grant funding under Proposition 84 was passed in November 2006.
-Grant applications for Proposition 84, Round 3 are expected to be submitted to the California Department of Water Resources in the upcoming year.
-The District anticipates submitting an application for the Groundwater Reliability Improvement Program ("GRIP") under this program.
+Collaborative development of the region's IRWM plan is a requirement for entities to secure grant funding under Proposition 1 that was passed in November 2014.

 Projects under the Groundwater Resources Planning Program serve to improve replenishment operations and general basin management.
-Accordingly, this program is also wholly funded through the Replenishment Fund.
+This program is funded 100% through the Replenishment Fund.